Nathan Matthew David is a Peabody Award winning and Emmy-nominated composer for film and television.

 He is a graduate of the University of Southern California’s Scoring For Motion Pictures and Television Program.
 Shortly thereafter, he began collaborating with his mentors Ludwig Goransson (Black Panther, Tenet) and Theodore Shapiro (Bombshell, Ghostbusters).

 Current projects include original score for the Netflix thriller ‘Hypnotic’; original music for the Kid Cudi documentary on Amazon ‘A Man Named Scott’ and original composition for Dwayne ‘The Rock’ Johnson’s show ‘Young Rock’on NBC.
-Upcoming, he is composing the music for the Disney film ‘Chang Can Dunk’; as well as music for Adele Lim’s (Crazy Rich Asians/Raya) feature at Lionsgate.
+Upcoming, he is composing the music for the Disney film ‘Chang Can Dunk’; as well as music for Adele Lim’s (Crazy Rich Asians/Raya) feature film at Lionsgate and the Netflix series, ‘The Brothers Sun’.
 Past work includes synth work on Christopher Nolan’s ‘Tenet,' and additional music for the recent season of ‘The Mandalorian’.

 Recent accolades include a 2020 Peabody Award and an ASCAP award for his work on ‘Surviving R, Kelly’, as well as the 2020 Dean and Mary Kay ASCAP Foundation award.
 In 2021, he was nominated for a Sports Emmy for his work on the HBO documentary ‘Under The Grapefruit Tree’.